K-theoretic crystals for set-valued tableaux of rectangular shapes: Background

 \begin{prob}[{\cite[Open Prob.~7.1]{MPS18}}] Construct an appropriate K-theory analog of crystals for general $\lambda$. \end{prob}

 It was shown in~\cite{MPS18} that there is no K-crystal (as defined here) solving Open Problem~\ref{prob:Krystal}.
-Rather, in general, we believe that~(\hyperref[Krystal:demazure]{K.2}) should be relaxed, so that the K-crystal operators can depend on a choice of reduced word.
+Rather, in general, we believe that~\ref{Krystal:demazure} should be relaxed, so that the K-crystal operators can depend on a choice of reduced word, giving a structure that we coined a weak K-crystal.
 Our main result is to prove~\cite[Conj.~7.12]{MPS18}, thus giving an answer to Open Problem~\ref{prob:Krystal} for rectangular shapes, extending the single row and column results of~\cite{MPS18}.
-In this rectangular case, the relevant Weyl group elements are all fully-commutative, so the expected dependence on reduced word does not appear.
+In this rectangular case, the relevant Weyl group elements $\sym_n^{\lambda}$ are all fully-commutative, so the expected dependence on reduced word does not appear.